bcm-uga/SSMPG2017/README.md

 The objective of the two data challenges is to find markers that are involved in adaptation.

 To submit a list of markers involved in adaptation, you should use the [submission website](http://176.31.253.205/shiny/SSMPG2017/).
+The submitted file should be a .txt file with one column containing the indices of the candidate SNPs.
 An example of submission file containing a list of markers involved in adaptation is contained in the file [mysubmission.txt](https://drive.google.com/uc?export=download&id=0B9o4VIJJSodfOGhYUkFlalJ4NXM).

 ## 5. Evaluation